Title: Even The Ocean

 In the story bits, most of the dialogue events really don’t matter in the context of the story, but the game makes sure to show you these sideshow events like they somehow matter regardless.
 These aren’t just sideshow events.
 Many conversations are forced into the story, even when they don’t make sense to happen.
 For example, one part forces the player to talk to a certain character, even when there’s no reason for it to happen.
 There’s no reason to go to said character and chat it up, but the game acts like it’s the only thing in the world that matters.
 Remember in Batman: Arkham City, when the game itself [Oracle] mentions how Batman avoids getting the cure from Joker, even to his own detriment?
 Even The Ocean does the same thing, except it removes the part where Oracle actually brings it up, making Even The Ocean look ignorant to what it’s doing.
 If the player is anywhere that’s not in a powerplant that powers the city using a magic macguffin, be prepared to be interrupted no-less than every five minutes for character interactions that fall somewhere between ‘going on far too long’ and ‘why won’t these stupid textboxes just stop?’ levels of quality.

 The worst part is that the story feels forcefully inserted, often interrupting the gameplay in the process.
-Analgesic Productions try to create this big world, but then precede to fill it with practically nothing beyond the power plant or powerplant-like puzzles.
+Analgesic Productions try to create this big world, but then proceed to fill it with practically nothing beyond the power plant or powerplant-like puzzles.
 When they do add something or add character development or background, it’s for places that don’t matter and for characters we never see or are heard from again.
-Worse, the textboxes for each character interaction scroll at what seems to be random intervals.
-Sometimes, the textbox for a character’s dialogue will just stop, and expect the player to manually scroll it down to the next bit of dialogue.
+Worse, the text boxes for each character interaction scroll at what seems to be random intervals.
+Sometimes, the textbox for a character’s dialogue will just stop and expect the player to manually scroll it down to the next bit of dialogue.
 Worse, sometimes the textbox will stop mid-sentence, leaving the player wondering whether it’s going to actually scroll or not.
-This wouldn’t be bad if there was voice acting, but there’s not.
+This wouldn’t be bad if there was the voice acting, but there’s not.
 And, if the player just keeps pressing the ‘please just hurry up and let this drawn-out conversation end’ button, the player could miss actually useful information.
 Because the font is large and the textboxes small, it means conversations play out for what seems like an eternity.
 Most conversations and dialogue segments fall into two camps, which is either they’re useful, or just meant to waste time, and the game has a hard time deciding which one the dialogue at any one point is going to be.
 Sometimes it’s useful to build the story or section of the world Aliph’s in, and other times, the dialogue just gets in the way.
 At one point, you have to listen to the entirety of a bit-crushed song in order to continue.
 Not just a bit crushed song, but a bit crushed song with the same broken dialogue system mentioned previously.

 Witcher 3 did this.
 In fact, it might have done it a few times.
 The difference is that Witcher 3 had music so incredible that not only was I humming the tune to ‘Priscilla’s Song [The Wolven Storm]’, but I was humming the tunes to half the songs and probably (really terribly) singing along to them.
 The difference is that they sound like actual songs.